 Nighat Raza told the students regarding different scholarships and financial assistance available at the university.

-the students and they escorted them for a visit to all departments and offices of the university.
+In the end, all department coordinators were introduced to the students and they escorted them for a visit to all departments and offices of the university.

 Honour for IIU president